Arts, meet Capital. Then meet crowdfunding.

 I’m thinking a lot about how artists and small organizations are similarly structurally cash-poor (we try hard to make art, not save or earn money), and about the boundary in the arts between the structurally cash-poor actors and the structurally cash-rich ones: foundations, governments, Big Content(tm), corporate donors, and individual wealthy people.

 I got started on it after reading a blog post from Adam Huttler of Fractured Atlas.
-He was mainly fighting off Michael Kaiser, but he made an interesting comment about the budgetary culture of non-profits and the inability to experiment:
+He made an interesting comment about the budgetary culture of non-profits and the inability to experiment:

 Chronic Undercapitalization – For decades, our sector has frowned upon surplus budgets and retained earnings, making it impossible to accrue reserves.
 As a result, we live perpetually on the razor’s edge of survival, permanently dependent on philanthropic support.